24anisha/copilot-evaluation-harness/README.md

 ```
 Note each Doc case also has a corresponding code file

+### Install Plum
+- Copilot Evaluation Harness relies on the plum package
+- Go to https://github.com/24anisha/plum and download the repository. cd into the repo and run
+`
+pip install -e .
+`

 ### Running the Pipeline

-To run the pipeline, install the required dependencies and then run the following command:
+To run the pipeline, install the required dependencies from pyproject.toml and

+then run the following command:

 ```
 python end_to_end_script.py